 Bigger is not always better, even in the financial world.
 Less is sometimes more when it comes to investing.

 These are the lessons of the Son.
 No, not that Son.
-I’m talking about Masayoshi Son, the founder and CEO of SoftBank Group, a company that owns a beef stew of telecommunication and internet companies.
+I’m talking about Masayoshi Son.
+If that name sounds familiar it’s with good reason.
+Masayoshi Son is the founder and CEO of SoftBank Group, a company that owns a beef stew of telecommunication and internet companies.

 It is Mr. Son who made headlines around the world a few years ago by raising a $100 billion investment fund, aspirationally named the Vision Fund, a whopping four times the size of the biggest private equity fund ever raised.
 With a titanic fund like that, people figured Masayoshi Son could move small continents.
 Investors piled in, and none with more enthusiasm and commitment than Saudi Arabia, which plowed $45 billion into the Vision Fund, hoping it would become a component of the kingdom’s effort to create economic diversification for the country by moving it away from the dwindling prospects for its oil- and gas-based economy.
 The fund quickly bought stakes in all the most exciting startup companies, including Byte-Dance , DoorDash, Slack, Uber and WeWork.
 Silicon Valley venture capital firms started to fret about how they could possibly compete against this Sumo-sized fund.
 Shock and awe reigned.